 Ports and firewalls: SMRT Link end users must be able to access the SMRT Link server on port 8243.
-This port is also used by the Sequel Instrument Control Software (ICS), so it needs to be accesible to any Sequel Systems as well.
+This port is also used by the Sequel Instrument Control Software (ICS), so it must be accessible to any Sequel II systems or Sequel IIe systems as well.

-- If your network configuration already allows access to port 8243, no additional changes are required to use SMRT Link v10.1. - The instrument must have access to port 8243 of the SMRT Link server. - End users must also have access to port 8243 of the SMRT Link server for access to the browser UI.
+- If your network configuration already allows access to port 8243, no additional changes are required to use SMRT Link v11.1. - The instrument must have access to port 8243 of the SMRT Link server. - End users must also have access to port 8243 of the SMRT Link server for access to the browser UI.

-Installation/Upgrade Checklist
+Installation/upgrade checklist